simeononsecurity/simeononsecurity.ch/content/articles/the-role-of-ecc-memory-in-mitigating-data-corruption/index.en.md

 As shown in the table, ECC Memory outperforms parity-based error correction by providing both error detection and correction capabilities.
 This ensures a higher level of data integrity and reduces the risk of data corruption.

-In summary, ECC Memory stands out among other error correction techniques due to its ability to detect and correct errors, providing a higher level of data integrity.
+To sum up, ECC Memory stands out among other error correction techniques due to its ability to detect and correct errors, providing a higher level of data integrity.
 Its effectiveness is particularly evident when compared to parity-based error correction.
 By implementing ECC Memory, organizations can significantly mitigate the risk of data corruption and ensure the reliability of their systems.

 Implementing ECC Memory in Different Environments
 -------------------------------------------------